lukaszpancer/RustChess/README.md

 - setting the board position using FEN format,
 - extracting the board position to the FEN format,
 - resetting the board to the starting position,
 - the internal representation of a chess game using a tree-like or graph structure, allowing for handling alternative sequences of moves deviating from the main line.
-A crucial feature when analyzing top-level games,
 - fast parsing of PGN files,
 - communication with UCI compatible chess engines,
 - querying online Syzygy tablebase API,